Bispectral index: Relevance

-The BIS™ value is an electroencephalogram-derived multivariant scale that, when a drug such as propofol is used, correlates with the metabolic rate of glucose.
+The BIS is an electroencephalogram-derived multivariant scale that, when a drug such as propofol is used, correlates with the metabolic rate of glucose.
 Both loss of consciousness and awakening from anesthesia are correlated with this scale.
-The efficacy of BIS™ index monitoring is not without controversy.
+The efficacy of BIS index monitoring is not without controversy.

-Some controlled studies have found that using the BIS™ system reduced the incidence of memory but this was not confirmed in several very large multicenter studies on awareness.
-A Cochrane review in 2014 found that "Four studies (7761 patients) that used clinical signs as a guide to anaesthetic administration in standard practice, as the control group, demonstrated a significant reduction in the risk of awareness with BIS™ monitoring.
-Four studies (26,530 patients) compared BIS™ monitoring with end tidal anaesthetic gas (ETAG) monitoring as a guide to management of anaesthesia and they did not demonstrate any difference in terms of intraoperative awareness".
+Some controlled studies have found that using the BIS reduced the incidence of memory but this was not confirmed in several very large multicenter studies on awareness.
+A Cochrane review in 2014 found that "Four studies (7761 patients) that used clinical signs as a guide to anaesthetic administration in standard practice, as the control group, demonstrated a significant reduction in the risk of awareness with BIS monitoring.
+Four studies (26,530 patients) compared BIS monitoring with end tidal anaesthetic gas (ETAG) monitoring as a guide to management of anaesthesia and they did not demonstrate any difference in terms of intraoperative awareness".
 The Sociedad de Anestesiología Reanimación y Terapéutica del Dolor de Madrid recommends monitoring of anesthetic depth in accordance with literature-based evidence.
-BIS™ technology, however, is not explicitly endorsed.
+BIS, however, is not explicitly endorsed.
 In fact, they cite an American Society of Anesthesiologists (ASA) statement saying that the decision for cerebral function monitoring should be made on an individual basis.

 The bispectral index has not been proven to measure the level of consciousness, independently of the cause of reduced consciousness (whether this be drugs, metabolic disease, hypothermia, head trauma, hypovolemia, natural sleep and so on).
-Not all unconscious patients will have a low BIS™ value, although the general clinical state may be very different from one to the other, and the prognosis may also differ.
-Furthermore, not all conscious patients will have a high BIS™ value.
+Not all unconscious patients will have a low BIS value, although the general clinical state may be very different from one to the other, and the prognosis may also differ.
+Furthermore, not all conscious patients will have a high BIS value.